rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/install/operating-systems/index.md

     ```
     docker run rsksmart/rskj-standalone
     ```
-    *It's possible that you may need to enable experimental features of Docker if your version does not support BuildX plugin by default.
-In order to enable experimental features:*

-1. Update `/etc/docker/daemon.json` to add the property `experimental: true`.
+    > Note: You may need to enable experimental features of Docker if your version does not support BuildX plugin by default.
+To do this, you need to add the `experimental: true` property to your `/etc/docker/daemon.json`.
+Follwo the instruction in the next step for how to add it.

 1. If you have docker desktop: